UCSF-Costello-Lab/LG3_Pipeline/runs_demo/validation_of_tests.md

 ## _run_Pindel

-The following output should be empty (because all files should be of the "human-readable" size):
+The following output should be empty (because all files should be of the same "human-readable" size):

 ```sh
 path=output/LG3/pindel